ArturKlauser/raspberrypi-rstudio/README.md

 ```
 That's all.
 The Debian installation scripts have already installed the
 scripts that make sure rstudio-server is started and keeps running whenever
 your Raspberry Pi boots up.
+If you point your web browser to
+`http://<your_raspberry_pi>:8787` you're in the game.
+Note, however, that
+you can't run RStudio Server both natively and in a docker container on
+the same machine at the same time and have them both use the same port
+8787.
+If you already have a native RStudio running and using port 8787
+you can map the container version to a different port, e.g. 8788, by
+using `-p 8788:8787` on the docker command line instead.

-As for RStudio Desktop, you can find it on your
+As for RStudio Desktop, you can find it on your desktop in the applications
-desktop in the applications menu under Programming -> RStudio.
+menu under Programming -> RStudio.

 Happy developing!